Heritage Projects

 This is a fascinating museum with lots of books on display with other artefacts in various rooms, as well as the library.
 Most of the books are fairly modern , but several are tracts dating back to the 17th century.

 We will be working with other TAS societies in the East Midlands Area, as well as the museum's own volunteers and staff.
-As always, full training will be given.
+Training for volunteers will take place in the New Year.

 Mansfield Museum - textiles project